JeongMyeonghoon1105/CodingLab/README.md

-# CodingLab-Web is Website for Dongtan Coding Lab Academy
+# Website for Dongtan Coding Lab Academy
 Frontend code was downloaded from sb admin!